sugo14/Console-Tetris/README.md

-# Terminal-Tetris
+# Console-Tetris

- A fully-featured Tetris game playable in the terminal.
+A (soon to be) fully-featured Tetris game playable in the console.
+At the moment, windows only!